 The best way to find people to talk with is within your personal network of family and friends.
 The next best way is to search for Sewanee alumni in the Sewanee Gateway, the online directory of all Sewanee alumni.
-Login with your Sewanee email address, and your Banner number as your password (if you are a first-year student, please come the Career & Leadership Development to get access.)
+Login with your Sewanee email address, and your Banner number as your password (if you are a first-year student, please come the Career Center to get access.)

 Using the Advanced Search feature, you can search for alumni with careers in your interest area, who work in organizations/companies that you interested in, and/or who live in the city in which you would like to do an internship.
 You can them email or call them to ask them for information about their careers, internship opportunities, and advice.

 Once you’ve identified a person you want to contact, write a professional-sounding email that expresses your interest.
 Be prepared for a slow response (you may not hear back for a week or more).
 If you do not hear back at all, don’t take it personally; just move on to the next contact on your list.

 I’m a sophomore Anthropology major, and found your name on the Sewanee Gateway, the online alumni directory.
 I understand that you work for CNN, my favorite news source.
 Since I am very interested in broadcast journalism.
 I would love to learn more about the field and hear your ideas about how I could prepare for a possible career in it.
 Do you have time for a quick informational phone call in the next week or two?
 Please let me know if/when you’re available.
 I would truly appreciate any advice you’d be willing to share with me.

 Thanks in advance,